Drone Operator Training

 A DRONE BY ANY OTHER NAME …

-Although this article focuses on commercial rather than recreational drone use, however you intend to use a drone it is important to know that it is against the law to fly one without first registering and passing a theory test.
-There are two requirements and you may need to meet both:
+Although this article focuses on commercial rather than recreational drone use, it’s essential to understand that it is against the law to fly a drone in the UK without first registering and passing a theory test.
+There are two primary requirements, and you may need to meet both depending on your usage:

-It is also important to note that on 31 December 2020, new regulations governing the use of drones came into force in the UK and across Europe.
-(Although these new regulations were originally scheduled to apply from 1 July 2020, the European Commission postponed their application until the end of 2020 due to the Covid-19 outbreak.)
+As of 31 December 2020, new regulations governing the use of drones came into force across the UK and Europe.
+These regulations were originally scheduled to take effect on 1 July 2020 but were delayed due to the Covid-19 pandemic.
+The new regulations introduced several key changes:

 A small selection of other examples from the growing list of drone-related job roles can be seen in the accompanying box, ‘UAVs in use’.